22.2 F

 Next, enter a passphrase.
 This is optional but is recommended.

-Upload the public key to your remote system
+Upload the public key to your remote system to start using your SSH key pair.

 ssh-copy-id [user]@[ipaddress]